-We thank the Texas Advanced Computing Center for providing access to the the Intel Xeon "Lonestar5" compute cluster on which performance data was gathered.
+We kindly thank Devangi Parikh for gathering the ThunderX2 performance results presented in Appendix A. We also thank the Texas Advanced Computing Center for providing access to the the Intel Xeon "Lonestar5" compute cluster on which the performance data presented in Section 4 was gathered.